hyarlagadda/beautiful-jekyll/_posts/2017-01-03-Why-you-should-switch-to-Scala-from-Java.md

 #### Running the sample code

 1. To try some of these samples [download](http://scala-ide.org/) Eclipse IDE for Scala.
+Interactively learn Scala using the worksheet feature in Eclipse.
 2. Clone [Source code from GitHub][Source]
 3. Open Scala Eclipse and do a File-> Import.